 Real vs. Tumbled Sea Glass

-What is real sea glass?
+What is real sea glass and why should you care?

 Natural, authentic, real sea glass can be found around the world on beaches along oceans or large lakes where-ever man has been and left behind his trash.
 Sea glass originates from old bottles and tableware, or sometimes the discards from glass blowers that has been broken by waves and rocks then tumbled and smoothed by the water and sand over the course of many years; creating pieces of smooth, worn, frosted glass.
 Tumbled sea glass, is manufactured easily and quickly from scrap glass or bulk glass meant to simulate real sea glass.